 There is a particular function of the Console class that provides the function Readline() to take input from the user for storing them in a variable, which is ultimately a named memory location.

 Let us see how to use this function name with any variable to fetch (using the keyboard) and assign values to that variable:

 double sal; sal = Convert.ToDouble(Console.ReadLine());

 In the above code snippet, the first line will declare a variable as a double type.
-The second line will first execute the right side which will wait for the user to input any number and will convert the input values to double using the Convert.ToDouble() and will finally assign that value to 'sal' variable using the assignment operator (=).
+The second line will first execute the right side, which will wait for the user to input any number and will convert the input values to double using the Convert.ToDouble() and will finally assign that value to the 'sal' variable using the assignment operator (=).